tamirscherf/Rat_features_extraction/Train_net/README.md

 **Each network that has been trained was validated by a few parameters.**

 #### Validation error
-Regular validiation.
-A validation set sampled randomly from the DB, 20% of the DB.
+A validation set sampled randomly from the DB(20%).

 <img src="https://github.com/tamirscherf/My_Code/blob/master/visualization/Body_Angle_Linear_Loss_Validation_Graph.png">